 When I am not working you might catch me developing my game side-projects, streaming on Twitch, writing sci-fi short stories, reading a new book, learning how to play the electric bass, or doing yoga.

-Project Buffalo is an alternative reality game that asks players to become digital archeologists as they comb through websites and discover the story of a group of CU students in 2000 who were working together to investigate the suspicious Department of Paranormal and Extraterrestrial Studies.
-For this project, we created 3 websites, recorded a podcast, and wrote over 15000 words of story.
-My primary focus was on the production of the game, but I also led the web design, web development, and audio production.
+Project Buffalo is an alternative reality game that asks players to become digital archeologists as they comb through websites and discover the mystery within.
+For this project, we created 3 websites, recorded a podcast, planted physical and digital clues, and wrote over 15000 words of story.
+My primary focus was on game design, but I also led the web design, project management, and audio production.

 As my final project for my "Tiny Games" class, a class focused on self-imposed restrictions while developing games to provoke creativity, I decided to create a shoot-em-up with the then emergent pandemic as the theme.
 Through building this game I stretched my coding ability to create dynamic enemies, projectiles, and multiple levels of difficulty as the game progressed.
 Built in Pico-8, all the code, graphics, and sound was created my me!Read More

 For our final project in my game design class, we were tasked with using what we had learned to create a game that could be played physically or remote.
 Going through an intense iterative process where my team of four rapidly tried and tested new concepts, we landed on a game that combined mechanics from popular party games like Taboo and The Characters Game and features movies as the theme.
 I built a React app to facilitate the various functions of the game.
 If we were to keep expanding this, it would be great add networking and allow the app to lead the game instead of requiring a player to manage the game.Read More